 - Footnotes and end notes

 - Pull quotes

-Non-paragraph Text with 2 or more sentences per bullet or cell needs to include a full stop at the end.
+Non-paragraph text with two or more sentences per bullet or cell needs to include a full stop at the end.

-In the same table, you might see other pieces of text without any periods, because they are not in full sentences.
-Or because there is only one sentence.
-It would be acceptable not to add a full stop on any non-paragraph text (eg. a single sentence inside a single table cell).
-It is not inconsistent to do this, because the rule is to only use a full stop where there is more than one sentence.
+In the same table, you might see other pieces of text without any periods because they are not in full sentences or because there is only one sentence.
+It would be acceptable not to add a full stop on any non-paragraph text (e.g. a single sentence inside a single table cell).
+It is not inconsistent to do this because the rule is to only use a full stop when there is more than one sentence.

-Even some lists may be easier to follow if they contain full stops, even though they consist of only one sentence in most points.
+If any given section of non-paragraph text would look strange without full stops, include them.
+Do this even if made up of bullets or cells of one sentence only.
+In the case of captions, block quotes, pull quotes, boxes, glossaries and appendices, they should have full stops even if they only consist of one sentence.
+Some lists may be easier to follow if they contain full stops even though they consist of only one sentence in most points.
 The writer and/or editor will need to make a judgement call.
-If this section of bullet points overall looks like paragraphs of text (eg. large amounts of text per bullet, even though they are only one sentence each), it would look strange without full stops.
+If this section of bullet points overall looks like paragraphs of text (e.g. large amounts of text per bullet even though they are only one sentence each), it would look strange without full stops.
 So include them.